Saturday, September 22, 2018

 In July 1679, Guillaume was sent out on a mission to assist a provost marshal in capturing François Quintal, a man who had been known to engage in illegal fur trading with some Indians.
 The arrest was made at Quintal’s house in Boucherville at 4 o’clock in the morning, and he was brought to the jail in Montreal.
 The following night, July 14th, Guillaume decided to look in on him.
 The place the prisoner was being held wasn’t like jails of today; it was more of a room for holding prisoners in the house of the jailer.
 When Guillaume paid his visit, he ordered wine for everyone, which was served by the jailer’s wife.
 Another man came by and more drinks were ordered; meanwhile, the jailer, thinking everyone was acting friendly, fell asleep in the corner of the room.

 After another two rounds of drinks, the other visitor departed, and Guillaume playfully taunted Quintal, bragging about how skillfully he captured him.
 Quintal responded that it was the provost marshall who made the arrest and he was a fool to claim credit for it.
-Then Guillaume said words to the effect, “No, you were the fool to get captured!”
+Guillaume said words to the effect, “No, you were the fool to get captured!”
 This set off Quintal, and both men rose to engage in a fight.
 Guillaume got Quintal by the hair and they both fell to the floor.
 Then Quintal grabbed a knife that was within reach (it had been offered earlier so he could cut tobacco for his pipe), and he lunged at Guillaume.
 The stab came to his left shoulder, making quite a gash.

 The jailer’s wife immediately woke up her husband, who rose to stop the fight.
 Guillaume lay bleeding and a doctor was called for, as well as the marshal provost, who saw to it that Quintal was put in leg irons.
 Guillaume was described as having lost “a large quantity of blood.”
 Charges were filed against Quintal and an inquest was held within the next few days.
 The verdict was that Quintal had to pay a fine of 170 livres for damages and medical charges.
 Presumably, Guillaume made a full recovery.

 Guillaume wasn’t killed when he was stabbed in a fight, but eight years later, he wasn’t so lucky.
 The summer of 1687 saw tension between the French settlers and Iroquois around Montreal, and the army along with some militia men were called in to fight.
 Guillaume was involved in the engagement somehow, probably as a member of a militia.
 When he was returning home from the action, his own gun misfired and killed him.
 He was buried at Montreal on August 27, 1687.
+Guillaume was the ancestor of Ricky Gervais, Ron Guidry and Beyoncé.

 Children: